An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: The global system

 The linear system that results from the discretization with $N_\ell$ leaves is

-where $\boldsymbol{A}$ is a $\left(N \times N\right)$ non-symmetric matrix, $N=n N_\ell$, with complex-valued entries and $\boldsymbol{b}$ is the discretization of the right hand side for the interior nodes and zero for the leaf boundary nodes, since outgoing impedance operators are included as off-diagonal blocks of $\boldsymbol{A}$.
-The matrix $\mtx{A}$ is sparse.
-Figure \ref{fig:GlobalSystemCorner}(a) illustrates the block-sparsity pattern of the large system and Figure \ref{fig:GlobalSystemCorner}(b) illustrates a principal block-submatrix of this sparse system.
+where $\boldsymbol{A}$ is an $\left(N \times N\right)$ non-symmetric matrix where $N=n N_\ell$ with complex-valued entries and the right hand side vector $\boldsymbol{b}$ has entries that correspond to $s(x)$ in (\ref{eqn:diffhelm}) evaluated at the interior nodes, $t(x)$ in (\ref{eqn:diffhelm}) evaluated at the boundary nodes and zeros for the inter-leaf boundary nodes.
+The zeros in $\vct{b}$ correspond to the equations that enforce the continuity of impedance boundary data between leaf boxes.
+The matrix $\mtx{A}$ is sparse with the spectral collocation matrices $\mtx{A}^\tau$ defined in \eqref{eqn:leaf} along the diagonal and sparse matrices off the diagonal for enforcing the continuity of impedance between leaf boxes.
+The off-diagonal non-zero matrices enforce the continuity of impedance data between leaf boxes.
+This matches the two box linear system in equation (\ref{eq:2x2}).
+Figure \ref{fig:GlobalSystemCorner}(b) illustrates the block-sparsity pattern of the large system and Figure \ref{fig:GlobalSystemCorner}(c) illustrates a principal block-submatrix of this sparse system for a mesh defined in Figure \ref{fig:GlobalSystemCorner}(a).

+In this illustration of the full system, the $\mtx{G}^\tau$ with a subscript matrices are the matrices which help enforce the continuity of the impedance data between leaf boxes.
+They are sparse matrices defined as follows:

+where $\tau'$ indicates the corresponding neighboring leaf to $\tau$, $\mtx{\emptyset}$ denotes the zero matrix of size $n\times n$ and the non-zero matrices are submatrices of $\mtx{G}^\tau$ as defined in equation \eqref{eqn:G}.